 Tag: DONA

-Matrescence (pronounced ma tres ens) refers to a transformative period of identity-shifting experienced by a woman during her transition into motherhood.
-“The psychological birth of a mother, similar to adolescence, involves hormonal and identity shifting.”
+Matrescence (pronounced ma tres ens) is a term referring to a transformative period of identity-shifting experienced by a woman during her transition into motherhood.
+“The psychological birth of a mother, similar to adolescence, involves hormonal and identity shifting.

-Becoming the designated adult accountable for someone else’s life.
-For birth givers, it means transforming from someone who has been given life to someone who is giving life, which involves a physical transformation of the body, which is well described by the term “Matrescence.”
+It is becoming the designated adult accountable for someone else’s life.
+For first-time birth givers, this means transforming from someone who has been given life to someone who is giving life, which involves a physical transformation of the body, mind, and social status.
+This profound transformation is well described by the term “Matrescence.”

 Continue reading